katarzynamichalskaa/Mood_Analyzer/README.md

 # Mood_Analyzer
-An innovative project leveraging natural language processing and machine learning to classify sentiments in tweets
+An innovative project leveraging natural language processing and machine learning to classify sentiments on Reddit.